Online Submissions

 Generally, clinical practice guidelines are a result of the journal’s close cooperation with national and international professional associations.
 The guidelines published in the journal are subject to evaluation using the Appraisal of Guidelines for Research & Evaluation (AGREE) II tool or the Delphi approach.

-Since often the format of the original national guidelines differs from that of international guidelines (for example, Russian guidelines do not have an abstract), the journal together with the guideline authors make every effort to create an abstract in English, maximally adapted to the AGREE and RIGHT requirements, for better indexing and visibility in international databases.
+Since often the format of the original national guidelines differs from that of international guidelines (for example, Russian versions do not have an abstract), the journal and the authors make every effort to create an abstract in English maximally adapted to the AGREE and RIGHT requirements, for better indexing and visibility in international databases.

 Suggested guidelines: